Trump-Corker feud explodes ahead of critical Hill visit

 The exchange between the two men escalates a rift that has highlighted divisions between Trump and several Republican lawmakers on Capitol Hill, threatening to send the President off-message at a critical time for his agenda.

-Corker, asked if he should have backed Trump's presidential campaign, said he "would not do that again."
+Corker, asked in the interview if he should have backed Trump's presidential campaign, said he "would not do that again."
 He also said Trump has "great difficulty with the truth."

 "You wouldn't support him again?"
 Raju asked.